FOREX-Dollar stuck near 3-month lows, bitcoin struggles

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, Additional reporting by Hideyuki Sano in Tokyo; Editing by Andrew Heavens)
+(Reporting by Iain Withers, Additional reporting by Hideyuki Sano in Tokyo; Editing by Andrew Heavens and Bernadette Baum )

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.